LordofRobots/LoR_Core_WebInterface/README.md

 # LoR_Core_WebInterface

-This Arduino sketch provides a complete solution for controlling a robot via a web interface.
-It includes WiFi setup, HTTP server initialization, and motor control using PWM.
-The web interface offers buttons for directional control and custom functions.
-Additionally, it features NeoPixel LED control for visual feedback.
-The code is modular and well-commented, making it easy to customize.
+Here is a link to helpful pages and more documentation: linktree.com/lordofrobots

+This Arduino sketch serves as a comprehensive framework for remotely controlling a robot via a web interface.
+Utilizing libraries for WiFi, HTTP server, and Adafruit's NeoPixel, the code establishes the robot as a WiFi access point with the SSID 'MiniBot'.
+Users can connect to this network and access the web interface by navigating to the robot's local IP address (10.0.0.1) in a web browser or by using the mDNS address 'robot.local'.

+Once connected, the web interface provides buttons for directional control, speed settings, and custom functions.
+The code is structured to be modular and easily customizable.
+It includes adjustable parameters for setting high and low speeds for the robot's motors, which are controlled using PWM (Pulse Width Modulation).
+Additionally, the sketch features NeoPixel LED control, providing visual feedback based on the robot's actions.

+The HTTP server is configured to listen on port 80 and includes URI handlers for serving the web interface and processing incoming commands.
+All actions are event-driven, making the system highly responsive.
+The code is well-commented, facilitating easy modifications and feature additions.

 # Code content: